 - When seated, try to have a wall behind the chair

-- Position the table such that you are able to view your surroundings and the entrance easily
+- Position the table such that you can view your surroundings and the entrance easily

 Kitchen

-Surprisingly, kitchen is one of the most important aspect of Feng Shui.
+Surprisingly, the kitchen is one of the most important aspects of Feng Shui.
 This is because the kitchen represents the source of wealth in the house as it is a place where food is stored and produced.

 Here are some guidelines: